mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 New Features
 ############
-- Fixed bug in :ref:`FitGaussianPeaks <algm-FitGaussianPeaks>` algorithm in which a peak at the end of range would cause an error due to not enough data point being available to fit parameters
+- Fixed bug in :ref:`FitGaussianPeaks <algm-FitGaussianPeaks>` algorithm in which a peak at the end of range would cause an error due to not enough data point being available to fit parameters.

 :ref:`Release 6.2.0 <v6.2.0>`